SAMOTHEDEVLOPER/SearchModel/README.md

 # KeyHunt-Cuda
 _Hunt for Bitcoin private keys._

-This is a modified version of VanitySearch by [JeanLucPons](https://github.com/JeanLucPons/VanitySearch/).

-Renamed from VanitySearch to KeyHunt (inspired from [keyhunt](https://github.com/albertobsd/keyhunt) by albertobsd).

 A lot of gratitude to all the developers whose codes has been used here.

 # Features